borisnliscool/ding/README.md

 Ding is a utility for protecting FiveM events by utilizing random nonces to prevent replay attacks, thereby stopping cheaters from triggering your server events.

-**Important Note:** While Ding provides valuable protection against most cheating attempts, it is not a fix-all solution.
+**Important Note:** While Ding provides protection against most cheating attempts, it is not a fix-all solution.
 Very experienced cheaters may still find ways to circumvent its security measures.
-Therefore, it is essential to implement additional layers of protection and security in your code to ensure the integrity of your server.
+Therefore, it is important to implement additional protection and security in your code to ensure the security of your server.

 ## Explanation